MaksimIM/JaynesProbabilityTheory/chapter3.md

 So when $k$ reaches 16 even the most advantageous color counts $\vec{N}$ are suppressed at least $10^4$ times more than the most disadvantageous ones with $k=3$.
 So it seems no matter what reasonable prior for the color counts one takes the posterior should be mostly supported on $3\leq k\leq 16.$

+**Remark**: It is not sufficient to have a prior over $k$, since same prior over $k$ may correspond to different priors over $\vec{N}$, producing different posteriors (the reason being that data likeliehoods are not determined by $k$).
+Thus a prior over $\vec{N}$ is needed.
+It also seems likely that a reasonable prior over $\vec{N}$ will not result in a uniform prior over $k$.

+**Discussion of priors**
+ How to get  a prior  over $\vec{N}$ is not clear to me.
+One option is to model the urn being filled by sampling from an (infinite ) population.
+ We can use several versions:

+ Version 1: The population has $K$ colors, with frequencies $p_1, \ldots, p_K$.
+The set of such populations is the union of $K-1$ dimensional simplexes for $K=1, 2, \ldots$.

+ Version 2: The population has infinitely many colors and probabilities of each color $p_i$.
+The set of such populations is the "infinite dimensional simplex" $p_i\geq 0$, $\sum p_i=1$.

+ For each population (of either kind), the probability of every $\vec{N}$ is determined.
+So if we had a prior over the population types it would determine a corresponding prior over fully specified (though maybe still intractable) inference problem.

+How to get a prior over population types also seems unclear.
+One could try to take some maximal entropy priors, or do some further hierarchical modeling, but since I do not plan to actually implement the inference, I will not go into details of this.

 ## Exercise 3.4

 Denote by $F_i$ be the event "$i$ is fixed", and, for any $I \subset \{1, ..., n\}$, denote by $F_I$  the event "all $i$ in $I$ are fixed", i.e. $F_I=\prod_{i\in I} F_i$.